thefirethirteen/fabric.mod.json-extractor/README.md

-# fabric.mod.json-extractor
+# modinfo-file-extractor

+Python scripts that extract so-called 'modinfo' files, e.g. `fabric.mod.json` or \[whatever forge uses]

+## Overview of the scripts

-a python script that extracts the `fabric.mod.json` of a mod and of all the mods it bundles
+`fabric_extractor.py` extracts the `fabric.mod.json` of a mod and of all the mods it bundles.